kirkmicz/Cheat-Sheet/Docker/Docker CentOS7.md

  For more examples and ideas, visit: https://docs.docker.com/engine/userguide/
+Start the docker daemon at boot

+sudo systemctl enable docker
 ```

-8. Start the docker daemon at boot

-	`sudo systemctl enable docker`

 --

 ###Uninstall###

-You can uninstall the Docker software with `yum`.
+You can uninstall the Docker software with yum.

-1. List the installed Docker packages
+**List the installed Docker packages**

-	`$ yum list installed | grep docker`
+`yum list installed | grep docker`

-	result:
+**result:**

 `docker-engine.x86_64 1.7.1-0.1.el7@/docker-engine-1.7.1-0.1.el7.x86_64`

-2. Remove the package
+**Remove the package**

 `sudo yum -y remove docker-engine.x86_64`

-	This command does not remove images, containers, volumes, or user-created configuration files on your host.

-3. To delete all images, containers, and volumes, run the following command
+>This command does not remove images, containers, volumes, or user-created configuration files on your host.
+To delete all images, containers, and volumes, run the following command

 `rm -rf /var/lib/docker`

-4. Locate and delete any user-created configuration files
+Locate and delete any user-created configuration files

-5. If you want to run docker without `sudo`
+> If you want to run docker without sudo

 `sudo chown <username>:docker /var/run/docker.sock`